xvjau/post/is-there-a-cure-for-film-criticism.md

 ---
 date: "2019-11-17"
-title: "Is There a Cure for Film Criticism? (or, Some Unhappy Thoughts on Siegfried Kracauer's Theory of Film: The Redemption of Physical Reality) (excerpts)"
+title: "Is There a Cure for Film Criticism? by Pauline Kael (excerpts)"
-desc: "Trechos deste artigo por Pauline Kael."
+desc: "Trechos do artigo Is There a Cure for Film Criticism? (or, Some Unhappy Thoughts on Siegfried Kracauer's Theory of Film: The Redemption of Physical Reality) por Pauline Kael."
 categories: [ "blog" ]
 ---
 Retirado do blog [Keeping My Brain Alive](http://keepingmybrainalive.blogspot.com/2006/09/is-there-cure-for-film-criticism-or.html).